Marc-Jr/assignments/lpic/101/1-practice-test/submissions/Marc.md

 16- Difference between ext3 and ext4 filesystems: Ext3 is an older filesystem than ext4, which offers several improvements in performance, reliability, and storage management.

   -Two features of ext4 that make it better:
-   1-.	ext4 supports file sizes up to 16 TB and volumes up to 1 EB ( Extent Block) , compared to ext3’s maximum of 2 TB.
+   1-.	ext4 supports larger file sizes up to 16 TB and volumes up to 1 EB ( Extent Block) , compared to ext3  maximum of 2 TB.

    2-.	ext4 uses extents (contiguous blocks) for large files, reducing fragmentation and improving read/write performance over ext3, which uses indirect block mapping.

- 17-
+ 17- identify new disk , us the lsblk command
+ - create a new partition assuming new disk is on dev/sda , use sudo fdisk /dev/sda : in fdisk press n to create new partition , press p for primay partition then chioce partition number (1)
+ - then format the partition with ext4 : use the sudo mkfs.ext4 /dev/sda1
+ - create the /data directory if it doesn't exist  using sudo mkdir -p /data
+ - mount the new partition using sudo /dev/sda1 /data
+ - you should then update the /etc/fstab for permanent mounting

 18- Purpose of the /etc/fstab file: 	The /etc/fstab file contains information about disk partitions and filesystems that should be automatically mounted when system boots.
 It improves the management of persistent mounts.